deveshq/deveshq.github.io/index.md

 ---
-layout: default
+layout: page
 title: "Home"
 ---

-# Quantum Researcher
+## Quantum Researcher

   In a superposition of physics, musics, and books!